Jcpandey58/centric-ops/Readme.md

 # Configuration:
-Operational actions are driven by the configuration.properties file:
+Operational actions are driven by the config.properties file:

 Database
 db.server=localhost